-The immediate controlling party at the year end date is Praxis Trustees Limited as trustee of The Basket Trust, which owns the Management shares in the Company.
+The immediate controlling party at the year end date is PraxisIFM Trust Limited as trustee of The Basket Trust, which owns the Management shares in the Company.
 There is no ultimate controlling party of the Company.

-Sanne Fund Services (Guernsey) Limited ('SFSGL'), the administrator of the Company, is deemed to be a related party, as Janine Lewis (a Director of the Company) is a director of SFSGL; David Stephenson (a Director of the Company) is an employee of SFSGL; and Keri Lancaster-King (a Director of the Company) is a director of SFSGL.
-During the year SFSGL earned AUD 112,948 (2022: AUD 96,024) for their services as administrator.
-At the year end date administration fees of AUD 69,370 had been paid to SFSGL in advance (2022: AUD 84,280) and interest on outstanding fees of AUD 5,145 was payable to SFSGL (2022: AUD 1,896).
+The ultimate controlling party of PraxisIFM Trust Limited is PraxisIFM Group Limited ('PGL').
+Until 3 December 2021, PGL was also the ultimate controlling party of Sanne Fund Services (Guernsey) Limited ('SFSGL') (formerly Praxis Fund Services Limited), the administrator of the Company.
+SFSGL is deemed to be a related party, as Janine Lewis (a Director of the Company) is a director of SFSGL; David Stephenson (a Director of the Company) is an employee of SFSGL; and Keri Lancaster-King (a Director of the Company) is a director of SFSGL, the immediate parent of SFSGL.
+During the year SFSGL earned AUD 96,024 (2021: AUD 104,417) for their services as administrator.
+At the year end date administration fees of AUD 84,280 had been paid to SFSGL in advance (2021: AUD 74,624) and interest on outstanding fees of AUD 1896 was payable to SFSGL (2021: 415).

 The Investment Advisor, Investec Corporate and Institutional Banking ("ICIB"), a division of Investec Bank Limited, and Investec Bank Limited itself, are deemed to be related parties.
-During the year Investec Corporate and Institutional Banking earned AUD 552,884 (2022: AUD 507,046) for their services as investment advisor.
-At the year end date advisory fees of AUD 378,386 (2022: AUD 459,716) had been paid to Investec Corporate and Institutional Banking in advance and interest on outstanding fees of AUD 28,064 (2022: AUD 10,431) was payable to Investec Corporate and Institutional Banking.
+During the year Investec Corporate and Institutional Banking earned AUD 507,046 (2021: AUD 480,810) for their services as investment advisor.
+At the year end date advisory fees of AUD 459,716 (2021: AUD 407,046) had been paid to Investec Corporate and Institutional Banking in advance and interest on outstanding fees of AUD 10,431 (2021: AUD 2,278) was payable to Investec Corporate and Institutional Banking.
 The balances and transactions during the year with Investec Bank Limited related to the investments at amortised cost are disclosed in note 8.